funcbook/funcbook.github.io/chapter-02/README.md

       indent_size = 2
       indent_style = space
       ```
+    - if you want, you can indent by four spaces
+    - whatever it is, _be consistent_
   - separate each definition, be it a variable, constant or function, with an empty line
   - add semicolons to the end of your statements
     - first learn to insert them yourself, before having to consider JS' implicit semicolon insertion